 - 1. No framing No message displayed. - 2.
-Consequential framing "Please answer the questions in this survey.
-It is an easy way that you can help improve the public health response to COVID-19 in your community." - 3.
-Deonteological framing "Please answer the questions in this survey.
-It is important for everyone to do their part to protect their community during the COVID-19 pandemic." - 4.
-Acknowledgement of racial inequities "Please answer the questions in this survey.
-COVID-19 is affecting everyone, but is hitting African American and Latinx communities particularly hard."
+Consequential framing "Answering the questions in this survey is an easy way that you can help improve the public health response to COVID-19 in your community." - 3.
+Deonteological framing "It is important for everyone to do their part to protect their community during the COVID-19 pandemic." - 4.
+Acknowledgement of racial inequities "COVID-19 is affecting everyone, but is hitting African American and Latinx communities particularly hard."